Lal Shahbaz Qalandar: Mela / Urs (Annual Fair)

 Lal Shahbaz's annual Urs (death anniversary), held on the 18 Sha'aban – the eighth month of the Muslim lunar calendar, brings more than two million pilgrims from all over Pakistan and parts of India, Bangladesh.
 Essentially, it is a south Asian affair.

 The 2017 terrorist attack

 On 16 February 2017, a group claimed responsibility for a suicide attack on the shrine, which resulted in the deaths of 88 people.
 The following morning, the shrine's caretaker continued the daily tradition of ringing the shrine's bell at 3:30 A.M. and defiantly vowed that he would not be intimidated by the terrorists.
 Pakistani government and security forces have also launched a nationwide security crackdown and have recently killed 37 terrorists.
 The shrine's dhamaal, or meditative dancing ceremony, was resumed the very next evening following the attack.

+Dhammal

+Dhamaal is a mystical dance of Sindh which is mainly performed by faqirs, dervishs, sufi saints and devotees.
+The Dhammal of Hazrat Lal Shahbaz Qalandar is quite famous.
+The main performers would wear all red color Jama and Sindhi Patko (turban), the red is the color of Lal Shahbaz Qalandar, which was the favorite color of him, he wore the attire of red color as well, hence the name "Lal" has been given to him which means "Red".
+Dhammal is characterized by religious fervor.
+Nagaro, Nobat, Gharyal, Ghugoo instruments etc provide the beat and tempo for the dance.